Robert de Umfraville: Later years

 In 1421 de Umfraville acted as his nephew's executor, following Gilbert's death in the disastrous English defeat at the Battle of Baugé.
 From him, de Umfraville inherited the Redesdale and Kyme estates and £400.
 He had already lost his lordship of Langley in 1414 when the second Earl of Northumberland was restored to his patrimony.
 It was with this Henry Percy that Sir Robert spent much of the remainder of his military career in the East March.
 This was as both a warrior and a diplomat—for instance in 1425, he was sent to King James to assist with ongoing negotiations, although the results of that particular embassy are unknown.
 His duties also involved administrative work such as presiding over the Warden's Marcher Court, negotiating temporary truces and attending peace conferences.
 He continued to keep the peace in his home county as well; in his own words, he wished to see "gude rest and pece to be had in the cuntre".
 A major case he was involved in was between the feuding gentry families led by William Heron (of Ford Castle), and John Manners of Etal, between 1428 and 1431.
 In this case, as a feoffee to Heron—and being one of "the two most powerful knights in the county"—de Umfraville took the part of Heron's wife, Isabel, after Heron was killed by Manners while assaulting Etal castle.
 This event, comments James Raine, "abounds with incident, characterising, at the same time, the pugnacious state of the borders [and] the total absence of everything in the shape of legal redress".
 De Umfraville's associate, Prior Wessington, acted as an umpire in the subsequent arbitration.
 On 3 April 1428, de Umfraville told Wessington that he would request Isabel's lawsuit in chancery be withdrawn if Manners would pay a surety of 400 marks to Heron's widow.
 De Umfraville also demanded that Manners helped him redeem the Heron estates from royal custody, in return for which he would try and persuade the widow to reduce the amount of compensation she was claiming.
-On the 23rd of the month, Manners indentured himself to de Umfraville's "lytill and esy tretye", as it was termed, to pay all Heron's debts and to establish chantries for those that died during the course of their dispute.
+On 23 April, Manners indentured himself to de Umfraville's "lytill and esy tretye", as it was termed, to pay all Heron's debts and to establish chantries for those that died during the course of their dispute.
 A tripartite indenture was eventually agreed and delivered at Newcastle on 24 May 1431, which de Umfraville attended, and where he received the first instalment of the 250 marks compensation he and Heron's widow were now due from John Manners.